-An activated Team Room is a public or private team room that is open and available for teams to run retrospectives.
+An allocated Team Room is a public or private Team Room that is open and available for teams to run retrospectives.

-You can view the number of activated team rooms from your organization home.
+You can view the number of allocated and available team rooms from your organization's Team Rooms tab.

-What happens when a Team Room is deactivated?
+What happens when a Team Room is deleted?

 The deleted Team Room is removed from your organization, and your organization loses access immediately.
 If you are an Org Manager or Org Admin and deleted a Team Room in error, please contact us!